NY Medical College Workers To Strike Day Before Graduation, Demand 'Livable Wages'

 The strike is scheduled to run from 8 a.m. to 8 p.m. at 40 Sunshine Cottage Rd. in Valhalla.
 Workers will be joined by allies and elected officials in support of the walkout.

-Daily Voice has reached out to New York Medical College for comment on the strike.
+A spokesperson for New York Medical College commented on the strike on Friday, May 23:

+"We remain engaged in ongoing negotiations with 1199SEIU, representing facilities and clerical union workers at the College, and continue to participate in scheduled bargaining sessions," the statement read, continuing: "We value the contributions of our union-represented employees and are hopeful that discussions will lead to a mutually acceptable agreement.

+"New York Medical College is committed to advancing laboratory research on the causes, prevention, and treatment of cancer, heart disease, diabetes, Alzheimer's disease, and other serious health conditions.
+We remain fully committed to providing a supportive environment for our students and ensuring the smooth continuation of campus life....We remain fully committed to providing a supportive environment for our students and ensuring the smooth continuation of campus life," the spokesperson added.